Bob Steuber: Military and professional career

-Steuber was selected in the first round of the NFL draft by the Chicago Bears, but he played in only one game for the team during the 1943 season before departing for the U.S. Navy during World War II.
+Steuber was selected ninth overall in the first round of the NFL draft by the Chicago Bears, but he played in only one game for the team during the 1943 season before departing for the U.S. Navy during World War II.
 As the Bears went on to win the NFL championship, Steuber entered the Navy's pre-flight training college and was transferred to DePauw University in Greencastle, Indiana, where he played basketball and football for the school's teams.
 In football, Steuber scored 77 points in his first three games and finished the 1943 season with the highest scoring total in the country.
 Steuber was again transferred in 1944, ending up at Marquette University in the Navy's V-5 training program.
 Later the same year, he left for the University of Iowa, where he continued to run track for the Iowa Pre-Flight Seahawks.
 A controversy arose after an official at the Amateur Athletic Union objected to Steuber's participation in a meet because he had played professionally for the Bears.
 Steuber, however, was cleared to compete.
 Steuber also played baseball while at Iowa.
 At the end of the year, he moved to the Ottumwa Naval Air Station in Iowa and played for its Skyers football team.

 Following his discharge from the military at the end of the war, Steuber was expected to rejoin the Bears.
 He instead was one of the first signings of the Cleveland Browns of the new All-America Football Conference (AAFC) in 1945 while he was stationed in Pensacola, Florida.
 Fritz Heisler, an assistant with the Browns, had coached Steuber while he was at DePauw and recommended him to Paul Brown, the Cleveland head coach.
 Steuber saw limited action with the Browns due to a knee injury, but the team posted a 12–2 regular-season record and won the first AAFC championship game.
 Brown advised Steuber to quit football because of the injury, but Steuber wanted to continue playing, and he was traded to the AAFC's Los Angeles Dons after the season for Frank Yokas, a guard.

 Hampered by another injury to his knee, Steuber played in just three games for the Dons in 1947 before being acquired by the Buffalo Bills the following year.
 In a game against the Dons near the end of the 1948 season, Steuber suffered a broken back that put him in a cast for nine months and ended his football career.